DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-a-veteran.md

 ### Get an adviser

-You can get a teacher training adviser and talk to someone just like you who has left the armed forces and gone into teaching.
+You can get free dedicated support from a teacher training adviser and talk to someone just like you who has left the armed forces and gone into teaching.

 As a veteran, you can get an adviser with or without a degree.